levibostian/AndroidBlanky/docs/libs/MOSHI.md

 )
 ```

+> Tip: If you are not sure what the HTTP response JSON string looks like for a HTTP endpoint, I use a free desktop software [Advanced Rest Client](https://advancedrestclient.com/) to help me with this.
+I use this tool to perform a HTTP to the API I am working with and it prints to me the JSON response string.
+I can then use that to help me create my data classes.

 With the code above, here are some notes about it:
 * We use `data class` instead of `class`.
 Kotlin [data classes](https://kotlinlang.org/docs/reference/data-classes.html) are handy for JSON parsing because Kotlin data classes automatically add `equals()` and `toString()` functions that you would need to manually create in Java.
 Data classes are great when you need to have a class that stores data like this.
 * Compare the JSON string and the data classes that we created.
 Do you understand how we came up with these data classes?
 Always start at the root of the JSON: